Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 Aloe vera applied daily to your scalp might help keep your scalp clear and fresh by helping to slough off dead skin cells and open pores.

-The topical application of herbal preparations containing fresh aloe vera has shown to boost hair growth in one study.20
+The topical application of herbal preparations containing fresh aloe vera has been shown to boost hair growth in one study.20

 Its hydrating activity and soothing qualities make aloe vera gel ideal for adding to a DIY face mask.